ESD Flooring is also known as static control flooring.

-When StaticSmart’s static control ESD flooring is chosen where computers, electronics, or sophisticated electronics systems are used, our ESD flooring prevents operational failures such as dropped calls, system outages, etc. which cost hundreds of millions of dollars annually in lost productivity and outright product failures.
+When StaticSmart’s flooring is chosen where computers, electronics, or sophisticated electronics systems are used.
+Our ESD flooring prevents operational failures such as dropped calls, system outages, etc. which cost hundreds of millions of dollars annually in lost productivity and outright product failures.

-Static control flooring requirements vary greatly between industries and applications, therefore StaticSmart has engineered three levels of anti-static protection.
-By offering anti-static flooring with different levels of static control protection we help businesses, government agencies, architects, engineers, designers, and contractors select the right ESD carpet or tile flooring for their needs.
+Static control flooring requirements vary greatly between industries and applications.
+Therefore StaticSmart has engineered three levels of anti-static protection.
+By offering anti-static flooring with different levels of static control protection we help businesses, government agencies, architects, engineers, designers, and contractors select the right carpet or tile flooring for their needs.

-- Static electricity is generated on the person walking across the floor.
+- Static is generated on the person walking across the floor.

 Did you know?